-During the year ended November 30, 2023 the Company continued project planning.
-There has been little exploration work in the year.
+During the year ended November 30, 2024 the Company continued project planning.
+There was no exploration work in the current period.
 The Company holds 260 mineral claims in Yukon, Canada.
 The claims are in good standing as follows: 38 claims to December 2027, 152 claims to December 2028 and 70 claims to December 2029.